elastisys/compliantkubernetes/docs/operator-manual/common.md

 ### Clone `compliantkubernetes-apps` and Install Pre-requisites

-If you haven't done so already, clone the `compliantkubernetes-apps` repo and install pre-requisites.
+If you haven't done so already, clone the `compliantkubernetes-apps` repository and install pre-requisites.

 ```bash
 git clone https://github.com/elastisys/compliantkubernetes-apps.git